atharvaneu/present/README.md

 1. Clone the repository.
 2. Install dependencies using `npm install`.
-3. Start the application with `npm start`.
+3. Start the application with `cd client && npm start`.

 ## Usage